 Accounting Involves the following:

-- Keeping proper accounting records in the journals, ledgers, and trial balance sheet.
+- Keeping proper accounting records in the journals, ledgers, and trial balance sheets.

 - Determining the profitability of an enterprise through records maintained in trading and profit and loss accounts.